 Christians today who are catechized and grow up with religion usually know exactly what is right and wrong, good and bad.
 It is just a matter of whether we choose to follow God or follow ourselves, in which case we make ourselves “God.”
 The devil chose himself once, which is why he got booted from heaven and is forever cursed.
 The bottom line is that God is God.
 We are not.
 We must choose to follow Him if we love Him.

 Everybody fails.
 Everyone sins.
 We all mess up, and if you are like me, you mess up a lot.
 However, it is not usually intentional, but rather moments of weakness and poor decisions made.
-Some however, are much bigger and more premeditated.
+Some sins, however, are much bigger and more premeditated.
 Those are mortal sins.

 Hell for a Mortal Sin??

 Now, imagine the worst happens.
 Imagine that the husband realized the error of his ways and decided to try to make it right.
 However, on the way home, he gets into a bad car accident and dies.
-The consequences of his actions are no eternally set in stone with no possibility of being fixed.
+The consequences of his actions are now eternally set in stone with no possibility of being fixed.
 Because of the accident, he was never able to apologize or make it right.
 He may have desired to, but he did not.
 When he died, he died in a state of permanent separation.
 Meaning that he could never say sorry, could never fix the problem, and the broken relationship remains broken for eternity.
 It is the same way if we die in the state of mortal sin.
 Which is why all the Saints tell us to fight against mortal sins with all of our might.

 Being Free From Mortal Sin

 To grow in holiness and relationship with God, the great Saints tell us to reflect on our life and our biggest sins.
 From there, take the most serious one and work on it with all of your might and energy.
-Offer all of your prayers, confessions, Masses, Rosaries and sacrifices toward overcoming these sins.
+Offer all of your prayers, confessions, Masses, rosaries and sacrifices toward overcoming these sins.
 You will come closer to God and grow in holiness.
-You will be letting go the shackles of darkness and putting on the armor of Light.
+You will be letting go the shackles of darkness and putting on the armor of light.

 Resources to Help You!